ZERUBBABELBEHAILU/ZERUBBABELBEHAILU/README.md

 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me stretch your hands
-- 😄 Pronouns: I hate this thing!
+- Gender : I hate this thing!
 There are only two genders and I am male, will never be female
 - ⚡ Fun fact: I've never thought I would be a programmer

 <!---